-When using on a site that uses Velo, it is important to understand how the different versions of your site work with Velo's features.
+When using test sites on a site that uses Velo, it is important to understand how the different versions of your site work with Velo's features.

 When you have both a published revision and a test site revision of your site, you still only have one version of your site's database collections that both revision access.
 That means, when you perform a data operation, such as updating an item, from either your published or test site revision the change will affect both of your site revisions.